Michael Monroe: Hanoi Rocks (1979–1985)

-In 1984, Michael Monroe and Hanoi Rocks were among the most popular performers in the UK.
-The readers of the Sounds magazine voted Hanoi Rocks as the second best band in the world just after Marillion.
+Also in 1984, readers of the Sounds magazine voted Hanoi Rocks as the second best band in the world just after Marillion.
 The Hanoi Rocks single release "Underwater World" and the album Two Steps from the Move were voted as the fifth best single and album of the year.
-The televised concert which Hanoi Rocks recorded in England was voted as the second best concert video, and as stage performers, the group was voted No. 3.
-Michael Monroe was voted as "The Sex Symbol of the Year".
-Kerrang! magazine readers voted Hanoi Rocks as the ninth most important newcomer, and their album was chosen as the tenth best album of the year.
-The readers of Kerrang! also voted Michael Monroe the seventh sexiest performer in the music business.
+A televised concert recorded in England was voted as the second best concert video, and as stage performers, the group was voted No. 3.
+Michael Monroe was voted as "The Sex Symbol of the Year."

 While on their first large tour in the US, Monroe fractured his ankle, and some dates had to be pushed back.
 The band traveled to Los Angeles to spend some free time and to prepare for their two upcoming sold-out gigs.
-Some of the band members joined in with the members of Mötley Crüe to have a party at the home of Mötley Crüe singer Vince Neil while Monroe decided to stay in his hotel room and rest.
-During the party Razzle and Neil got into a car crash that resulted in Razzle losing his life.
+Though Monroe decided to stay in his hotel room and rest, some of the band members joined the members of Mötley Crüe at a party at the home of Mötley Crüe singer Vince Neil.
+At some point, Razzle and Neil left the party and got into a car crash that resulted in Razzle's death.

-After Razzle's death, the band performed in Helsinki, Finland, in a concert which was partly televised all over Europe as part of the 'Europa Go Go' project.
-The show had over 500 million viewers across Europe and it was the first public concert with their new drummer, Terry Chimes.
-It was also the last performance of Hanoi Rocks with Sami Yaffa who left the band due to personal differences with McCoy.
-The band tried to record some demos with the new members, Rene Berg and Terry Chimes, but according to Michael Monroe, things "didn't feel the same anymore", and the band disbanded after a short tour of Poland.
+After Razzle's death, the band performed in Helsinki, Finland, at a concert televised throughout Europe as part of the Europa Go Go project.
+The show had over 500 million viewers across Europe.
+It was Hanoi Rocks' first public concert with their new drummer, Terry Chimes.
+It was also their last performance with Sami Yaffa, who left the band due to personal differences with McCoy.
+The band tried to record demos with the new members, Rene Berg and Terry Chimes, but according to Michael Monroe, things "didn't feel the same anymore," and the band disbanded after a short tour of Poland.
 One of the shows in Poland was recorded and later became the Rock and Roll Divorce album, released after the band had already split up.